edgelesssys/contrast/dev-docs/user-manual.md

 echo $lbip
 ```

-Note: The workload certificate is a DNS wildcard certificate.
+Note: All workload certificates are created with a wildcard DNS entry.
+Since we are accessing the load balancer via IP, the SAN checks the certificate for IP entries in the SAN field.
+Since the certificate doesn't contain any IP entries as SAN, the validation fails.
-curl's Subject Alternative Name (SAN) verification is not compatible with a full wildcard certificate, hence, with curl you need to skip the validation:
+Hence, with curl you need to skip the validation:

 ```sh
 curl -k "https://${lbip}:8443"